radekd91/inferno/README.md

 ### Long version

-1) Pull the relevant submodules using:
+1) (Optional) Pull the relevant submodules using:
 ```bash
 bash pull_submodules.sh
 ```
+Some functionalities of INFERNO rely on these external submodules (for instance using SWIN transformer or SPECTRE-like lip reading network).
+You will most likely not need them to run demos.
+However, if you wish to train your own models or process datasets, you may need some of the submodules.
+If you experience issues with some of them, leave an issue.

 2) Set up a conda environment with one of the provided conda files.
 I recommend using `conda-environment_py38_cu11_ubuntu.yml`.